MDallOsso/psi46test/README_changes.txt

-SW version del 10 settembre 2014
+master SW version - 10 Sept 2014

-Modifiche effettuate:

-11 Settembre 2014
+Changes made:

+- Sept 11th 2014
-cmd.cpp e cmd_wafertest.cpp configurate per le nuove funzioni: init_testdiced ,  testdiced .
+cmd.cpp & cmd_wafertest.cpp with new functions: init_testdiced ,  testdiced .

-rimosso 'return true/false' perché ora i cmd sono void.. controllare se va bene.

-aggiunti controlli su prober number per Alessi. non aggiunte modifiche relative a phscan e dacdac.

-sync con gitHub..!!
+control on prober number added in order to use the Alessi probestation.